 There are many myths that exist about men’s violence against women in Australia.
-Read The Line’s list of myths about violence against women, and get the facts.
-Find the myth that resonates with you most and share with friends, colleagues or family on Facebook, Twitter or via email.
+Read this list by The Line to get the facts.
+Find the myth that speaks to you the most.
+Share it with friends, colleagues or family on Facebook, Twitter or by email.

 How does it help?

-Many myths exist about violence against women, including what causes it, who is affected and who is responsible.
-Busting these myths is a key way to help prevent men’s violence against women and promote gender equality.
-A key way you can take action is by advocating for change, raising awareness and increasing understanding among your networks about men’s violence against women in Australia.
+Many myths exist about violence against women.
+These include what causes it, who is affected by it, and who is responsible.
+Busting these myths helps end men’s violence against women and promote gender equality.
+You can take action by raising awareness and increasing understanding in your networks.

-You can keep taking action to recognise and challenge myths about violence against women:
+You can keep recognising and challenging myths about violence against women:

-- Check out this resource to learn about common ‘curly questions’ about violence against women and how you can respond.
+- Check out this resource about how to respond to common ‘curly questions’ about violence against women.

-- Challenge myths about violence against women when you hear them; don’t stay silent.
+Challenge myths about violence against women when you hear them.

 Please note that these clips/articles contain information regarding the topics of sexism, gender inequality and violence against women.
 If you find the information distressing, please click through for information and support on self care.
 If you or someone you know is experiencing violence, please visit the our help section for further information and support.